INWR 2022 Driver's Education Program

 Minimum age 18 with a valid, non-restricted driver’s license.

 Prior to an on-track event, it is recommended that drivers new to Porsches and other capable makes attend a Driver Skills course to learn your car’s dynamics.
 A good method to familiarize yourself to driving on a track is to review videos of other drivers.
 This link will be helpful for the long course at Qlispé Raceway Park: https://youtu.be/tnOrBYgDCNM.

 Novice drivers will run in a separate run group and drive on the track under instruction.
 Instruction is primarily by Lead-Follow techniques described below with in car communication via car FM radios from instructors in lead and trail cars.
 Limited in car personal instruction may be available on a case-by-case basis.

 Both the driver and passenger must have the same restraint system, and both the driver and the passenger must use the same restraint system.

-If the participant chooses to install a five, six, or seven point driving harness, several changes to the automobile must be made to create a safe occupant restraint system.
+If the participant chooses to install a five-, six-, or seven-point driving harness, several changes to the automobile must be made to create a safe occupant restraint system.
+Harnesses must:

 - Include an antisubmarine strap.